Metro Detroit father deported to Mexico after 30 years living in the US

 Share Article

-METRO AIRPORT (WXYZ) - A family has been torn apart after a man living in Michigan for nearly 30 years was deported.
+A family is torn apart after a man is deported, after living in Michigan for the past 30 years.

-It's a story trending all over social media and making national headlines.

-The Garcia family says it's a sign the immigration system needs to be fixed.

-Jorge Garcia has been living in the United States since he was ten-years-old.
+Jorge Garcia came to the United States illegally with his parents when he was 10 years old.
+He’s now 39.
 He arrived one year before he could qualify under DACA.
-He's now 39-years-old, with a wife and two children who are US citizens.
+He has a wife and two children who are United States citizens.

-His family has been working for more than a decade to help him gain citizenship.

-Video from Monday morning shows ICE agents making sure Garcia boarded a plane to Mexico - his family gathered around him with tears and hugs and supporters holding signs saying "stop separating families."

-But this last time, immigration told the Garcia family he had to leave on January 15th.

-His wife says Jorge has no criminal record, not even a traffic ticket.
+Monday morning, the Garcia family had a family friend drive them to the airport, where they had been told Jorge would be deported.

-She said it didn't feel real until the ice agents stepped up to take to take him.
+Cindy Garcia said the moment didn’t feel real until the ICE agents stepped up to take him.

-"When the ICE agents arrived, they were standing off to the side and they did not present themselves at first, someone went up to them and said are you here for Jorge, that's when the tears just started flowing, because we knew that was going to be it, it wasn't much that we could do," she says.
+"That's when the tears just started flowing, because we knew that was going to be it it wasn't much that we could do,” said Cindy Garcia.

+Cindy said she and her husband have been working since 2005 to help Jorge become a legal citizen.

+"It's a nightmare, they're sad, they're depressed, they don't really comprehend everything that's going on, all they know is their dad is gone and they don't know when they're going to see him again,” said Cindy Garcia.

-Jorge is now in Mexico City.
-Cindy says she is working to get him back to the United States, but it could be 18 months before he even gets a hearing.
+Cindy said she is working on getting Jorge back to the U.S. but it’s going to be at least 18 months until she get a hearing with consulate.

-Our newsroom contacted the local immigration office who said they could not comment on the issue.
+Scripps station WXYZ in Detroit contacted the local immigration office on Monday, but they were unable to comment on Garcia’s case.

 Share Article